-Some symbolism seems obvious; most viewers understand the Homunculi are named after the seven deadly sins.
-However, it's easier to miss the way all Homunculi (aside from Gluttony) punish people who commit the sin they represent, and are ultimately destroyed by their respective sin.
+Some symbolism seems obvious; most viewers understand the Homunculi are named after the Seven Cardinal Sins.
+However, it's easier to miss the way all Homunculi (aside from Gluttony) punish people who commit the sin they represent but are ultimately wiped out by the same sin.

 Other bits of symbolism are more subtle, like the connection between Truth, the Gate, and a religious philosophical movement called theosophy.

 Hoenheim is the human manifestation of a Philosopher's Stone, but he may also symbolize Jesus Christ.
 This isn't uncommon in literature and other media - Christ symbolism appears in everything from Dostoevsky's The Idiot to DC Comics' Superman.

 In Hoenheim's case, the symbolism appears when he needs to cross a flooded passageway to reach Father's transmutation circle.
 Rather than draining the passage, he opts to use alchemy to walk across the water, an obvious allusion to Christ.